 - Your account number: Not printed on the card

 - Your ATM card number: This is the 16 digits printed on the front side of the card

 - Your ATM expiry date (MM/YY): Printed on the front side of the card

 - Your CVV2 (3 or 4 digits at the back): Printed at the back of the card

 a.
 Hardware token is a hardware device that is synchronized with your account.
 To generate token value, you need to press the small button on it to display value after which the value gets reset in 30 seconds, or as the financial institution has programmed it. b.
 Software token has the same value just as hardware token but it is only generated by an app installed on your mobile device.
-Soft token can also be requested over SMS and it will arrive as OTP (one-time password) which is set to expire by a certain period of time depending on the financial institution.
+Software token can also be requested over SMS and it will arrive as OTP (one-time-password) which is set to expire by a certain period of time depending on the financial institution.

 - Your ATM (4 digit pin): This remains confidential to you.
 Avoid using your birth year.